derekfrye/sql-middleware/docs/README.md

 ![Unsafe Forbidden](https://img.shields.io/badge/unsafe-forbidden-success.svg)

-Sql-middleware is a lightweight async wrapper for [tokio-postgres](https://crates.io/crates/tokio-postgres), [rusqlite](https://crates.io/crates/rusqlite), [libsql](https://crates.io/crates/libsql), experimental [turso](https://crates.io/crates/turso), and [tiberius](https://crates.io/crates/tiberius) (SQL Server), with bb8-backed pools for Postgres/SQLite (and Turso handles) plus [deadpool](https://github.com/deadpool-rs/deadpool) pools for LibSQL/SQL Server, and an async api.
+Sql-middleware is a lightweight async wrapper for [tokio-postgres](https://crates.io/crates/tokio-postgres), [rusqlite](https://crates.io/crates/rusqlite), [turso](https://crates.io/crates/turso), and [tiberius](https://crates.io/crates/tiberius) (SQL Server), with bb8-backed pools for Postgres/SQLite (and Turso handles) plus [deadpool](https://github.com/deadpool-rs/deadpool) pools for SQL Server.
 A slim alternative to [SQLx](https://crates.io/crates/sqlx); fewer features, but striving toward a consistent api.

 Motivated from trying SQLx and not liking some issue [others already noted](https://www.reddit.com/r/rust/comments/16cfcgt/seeking_advice_considering_abandoning_sqlx_after/?rdt=44192).

-This middleware performance is about 14% faster than SQlx for at least some SQLite workloads.
-(That could be my misunderstanding of SQLx rather than an inherent performance difference.)
-For current evidence, see our [benchmark results](/bench_results/index.md).

-See also: [API test coverage](docs/api_test_coverage.md) for a map of the public surface to current tests.
+Current benches vs. SQL are about 29% faster on the single-row SQLite lookup benchmark, and about 32% faster on the multithread pool checkout/parallel `SELECT` benchmark.
+See [benchmark results](/bench_results/index.md).
+(Keep in mind this performance difference is one data point and there may be other reasons to use SQLx.)
+Of note, however, `rusqlite` (without a connection pool) is by far the fastest, at roughly 1.x msec avg per operation for single-row lookups.
+You may not need a connection pool or this middleware if you're designing your application to use a single database backend and its likely inevitable you will you pay some performance hit using a middleware over raw backend use.

 ## Goals
 * Convenience functions for common async SQL query patterns